abhishek9sharma/hugo-academic/content/home/experience.md

   date_start = "2008-10-20"
   date_end = "2011-01-28"
   description = """
-  Performed the role of Application Analyst for Microsoft BizTalk Integration environment of a Major UK Based Airlines client.
+  Performed the role of *[BizTalk](https://www.microsoft.com/en-us/cloud-platform/biztalk) Application Analyst* for *production [EAI](https://en.wikipedia.org/wiki/Enterprise_application_integration)* environment of a Major UK based *airlines* client.
   Responsibilities included:

-  * Application Support & Management
+  * Application support & management
   * Coordinating with cross functional teams and third party vendors to ensure high availability of all the applications
   * Requirement analysis for enhancements/bugs and to remove current issues and gaps.
   """